Migrants undeterred by Balkan storms and Hungarian clampdown

 On Wednesday the president of the European Commission, Jean-Claude Juncker, appealed to governments to share out refugees and help relieve the burden on frontline states such as Greece, Italy and Hungary.

-Juncker's plan faces stiff opposition from some of the European Union's 28 member states, though Poland, a longtime skeptic, indicated on Thursday it was ready to take its share.
+Juncker's plan faces stiff opposition from some of the European Union's 28 member states, though Poland, a longtime sceptic, indicated on Thursday it was ready to take its share.

 "Accepting migrants escaping to save their lives is our duty," Prime Minister Ewa Kopacz said.